kriszyp/put-selector/README.md

 	put(parent, ">", child);

 We could also use sibling combinators to place the referenced element.
-We could place the "second" element after (as the next sibling) the "first" element:
+We could place the "second" element after (as the next sibling) the "first" element (which needs a parent in order to have a sibling):

 	put(first, "+", second);